roberto-viviani/lmm-education/docs/Handbook/ChatApp.md

 host = "localhost"
 ```

 If you want to offer the server over the internet, change `local` into `remote`.
 You can also change the port to which the app is listening.
-The host parameter is not used at present.
+The host parameter may be set to your internet address.

 ### Instructing the server to check the chat content

 You can instruct the language model to check that the chat is taking place within the topic of the course.
-LM Markdown for Education uses a secondary language model to classify the response of the model before releasing it to the chat.
+LM Markdown for Education uses a language model to classify the response of the model before releasing it to the chat.
 In the following, the chat is configured to be limited to statistics and software programming.

 ```ini
 [check_response]